martinescardo/HoTT-UF-Agda-Lecture-Notes/index.md

 [UniMath](https://github.com/UniMath/UniMath/blob/master/README.md),
 have been proved without assuming them, with natural mathematical arguments.
-The formulations of theses principles in univalent mathematics differ from their traditional formulations in `MLTT`, and hence we sometimes refer to them as the *univalent* principle of excluded middle and the *univalent* axiom of choice.
+The formulations of theses principles in univalent mathematics differ from their traditional formulations in MLTT, and hence we sometimes refer to them as the *univalent* principle of excluded middle and the *univalent* axiom of choice.

-In these notes we will explore the above ideas, using `Agda` to write `MLTT` definitions, constructions, theorems and proofs, with univalence as an explicit assumption each time it is needed.
+In these notes we will explore the above ideas, using Agda to write MLTT definitions, constructions, theorems and proofs, with univalence as an explicit assumption each time it is needed.
 We will have a further assumption, the existence of certain subsingleton (or propositional, or truth-value) truncations in order to be able to deal